stellar/soroban-quest--pioneer/README.md

 - visit the Stellar Quest website,
 - fetch new quests when they become available,
 - generate a keypair to play a particular quest,
-- fund Quest Keypairs on the Futurenet,
+- fund Quest Keypairs on the Testnet,
 - check and/or verify the quests you've completed,
 - get rewards for completing quests successfully